fahadalijaved/SamsungDecrypter/README.md

 <p align="center">
   <img src="samdc.png" width="400">
 </p>
-A modern, native Android tool for fetching and decrypting official Samsung firmware packages.
+A modern, native Android tool for fetching and decrypting official Samsung firmware triplets.
 Built with Jetpack Compose and designed with a clean, OneUI-inspired aesthetic.

 ## Features
 - **Streamlined Workflow:** Simple input for Model Code and CSC.